PatternsTechGit/PT_NGRX/README.md

 ##  Step 9 : Setting Up App Component
 Go to `app.component.ts` and create `Store<AppState>` object in constructor.
 As the page will be reloaded after login success, Once the page is reloaded then saved NgRx state is disposed automatically.
-So we will get the loggedInUser value from local storage on `ngOnInit` and then set the value using `appLoad` dispatch action.

-as below :
+So we will get the loggedInUser value from local storage on `ngOnInit` and then set the value using `appLoad` dispatch action as below :

 ```ts
   export default class AppComponent implements OnInit {